 GraphQL is a query language for APIs and a runtime for fulfilling queries made with data.
 It allows developers to request for data they need in specific areas of their application.
 Apollo client is a library used to consume data from GraphQL endpoints.
 Apollo has different client libraries for consuming data on the frontend – libraries exist for React, Angular, Vue, etc.

 Apollo Angular is a client library built for Angular applications to consume GraphQL endpoints.
 Apollo Angular is agnostic of any router used within the application.
 It also supports server-side rendering.
 The documentation page is well written with adequate examples to help you get started.

 People sometimes avoid using external libraries in their applications during development.
 While that’s acceptable in some instances, external libraries can help reduce development time significantly.
 There are a lot of libraries that might have achieved whatever you’re struggling with during development.
 The task is finding the right library that fits into your applications and ensuring it fulfills its purpose.
 Happy coding.

 Want to learn more about creating great web apps?
-It all starts out with Kendo UI - the complete UI component library that allows you to quickly build high-quality, responsive apps.
+It all starts out with Kendo UI for Angular - the complete UI component library that allows you to quickly build high-quality, responsive apps.
 It includes everything you need, from grids and charts to dropdowns and gauges.

 Christian is a Lagos, Nigeria based software developer and developer advocate.
 He keeps pushing boundaries with/for the Next Billion Users and Next Million Developers through Microsoft.

 Subscribe to be the first to get our expert-written articles and tutorials for developers!